nataliia-dragunova/pands-project/README.md

 1. In the .py file, the dataset is loaded from a local folder.
 The Jupiter Notebook file uses the URL link method.
 Therefore, the “spicies” column in Jupiter Notebook is the same as “class” column in the dataset of the .py file.

-2. Information in Jupiter Notebook file is more text informative and visual, while in the .py file, analysis tasks are solved in a more optimized and practical way.
+2. Information in Jupiter Notebook file is more text informative and visual, while in the .py file, analysis tasks are solved in a more optimized and practical way with ChatGPT help.

 3. In the Jupiter Notebook some alternative and subjective thoughts concerning the Iris Dataset.